Akash-22-05/Akash-22-05/README.md

 # Hi there, I’m Akash 👋

 Welcome to my GitHub!
-I’m **Akash Chowdhary**, a passionate Data Analytics professional specializing in turning raw data into actionable insights and business value.
+I’m **Akash Chowdhary**, a passionate Data Analyst, Proficient in MS Excel, Power BI, and MySQL with hands-on experience in cleaning, analyzing, and visualizing data.
+Skilled in identifying patterns and delivering insights that drive business decision-making.
+Currently upskilling through a Data Analytics course at Coding Ninjas.

 ---